-The gender gap in pay has narrowed since 1980, but it has remained relatively stable over the past 15 years or so.
-In 2018, women earned 85% of what men earned, according to a Pew Research Center analysis of median hourly earnings of both full- and part-time workers in the United States.
-Based on this estimate, it would take an extra 39 days of work for women to earn what men did in 2018.
+The gender gap in pay has remained relatively stable in the United States over the past 15 years or so.
+In 2020, women earned 84% of what men earned, according to a Pew Research Center analysis of median hourly earnings of both full- and part-time workers.
+Based on this estimate, it would take an extra 42 days of work for women to earn what men did in 2020.

 Why does a gender pay gap still persist?

-But other factors that are difficult to measure, including gender discrimination, may contribute to the ongoing wage discrepancy.
-In a 2017 Pew Research Center survey, about four-in-ten working women (42%) said they have experienced gender discrimination at work, compared with about two-in-ten men (22%) who said the same.
+Other factors that are difficult to measure, including gender discrimination, may also contribute to the ongoing wage discrepancy.
+In a 2017 Pew Research Center survey, about four-in-ten working women (42%) said they had experienced gender discrimination at work, compared with about two-in-ten men (22%).
 One of the most commonly reported forms of discrimination focused on earnings inequality.
-One-in-four employed women said they have earned less than a man who was doing the same job; just 5% of men said they have earned less than a woman doing the same job.
+One-in-four employed women said they had earned less than a man who was doing the same job; just 5% of men said they had earned less than a woman doing the same job.

 Motherhood can also lead to interruptions in women’s career paths and have an impact on long-term earnings.
 Our 2016 survey of workers who had taken parental, family or medical leave in the two years prior to the survey found that mothers typically take more time off than fathers after birth or adoption.
 The median length of leave among mothers after the birth or adoption of their child was 11 weeks, compared with one week for fathers.
 About half (47%) of mothers who took time off from work in the two years after birth or adoption took off 12 weeks or more.